-Faculty: A. Michael Anch, Tony W. Buchanan, Ronald T. Kellogg, Donna J. LaVoie, Lisa Willoughby
+Faculty: A. Michael Anch, Tony W. Buchanan, Ronald T. Kellogg, Brenda A. Kirchhoff, Donna J. LaVoie, Lisa Willoughby

 Purpose : Developmental psychologists investigate the origins, changes, and continuities of human behavior.
 Consistent with the overall goals of the experimental program, the developmental concentration integrates theory and research through rigorous coursework, research activities, and professional experiences.
 The developmental faculty's research strengths converge on the social aspects of child and adolescent development (e.g., parent-child interaction, gender cognitions, stereotyping and prejudice, cultural influences, identity, emotion understanding, and socio-moral reasoning).

 Description : In addition to more general studies in experimental psychology, students admitted to the developmental concentration complete survey courses exploring issues in social and cognitive development, as well as topical seminars more specific to faculty research interests.
 Research training follows an apprenticeship model, in which students begin by immersing themselves in their mentor's research area, conducting collaborative, and increasingly independent, work throughout their tenure in the program.
 Many students further engage in teaching activities - ranging from teaching assistant duties or guest lectures to full responsibility for a course - in order to prepare for future academic appointments.
 A weekly "brown bag" meeting of graduate students and faculty is designed to promote our shared identity as a developmental concentration and support professional development.
 Activities include presenting research ideas or findings, discussing empirical or theoretical articles of shared interest, reviewing teaching-related practices, and planning other professional development activities (e.g., joint conference presentations, hosting panel discussions).